PARISH GROUPS AND MINISTRIES

 Prayer, poor, and peace are its fundamental points of reference.

-SERVE WITH THE COMMUNITY OF SANT'EGIDIO: On Sundays, members of Sant’Egidio, following the example of the Good Samaritan, visit the homeless and migrants in the streets.
+Serve with the community of Sant’Egidio: On Sundays, members of Sant’Egidio, following the example of the Good Samaritan, visit the homeless and migrants in the streets.
 While offering food, warm drinks, and items to meet basic needs, the most important element is an openness and desire for relationship and friendship.
 These are exceptional in the rush of the city, which often erases the most vulnerable, and are concrete signs of a coexistence of solidarity.
-To help, meet in the parish office on Sundays at 11:30a or contact santegidiochicago@gmail.com
+To help, meet in the parish office on Sundays at 11:30am, following the 10:30am Mass.

-Meeting: second and forth friday of month 7:00 pm Hall
+Meeting: Second and fourth Friday of month 7:00 pm Parish Hall

 Wednesdays 5pm-7:30pm

-Prepare at home Drop off meals on Wednesdays only between 9:00am-5:00pm at the parish office
+Prepare at home Drop off meals on Wednesdays between 9:00am-5:00pm at the parish office

 Through engaging activities, games, friendship, and moments of prayer, teens discover that faith is lived in community and that the Church is a place where they are welcomed, heard, and valued.
 All gatherings take place in a safe, healthy, and respectful environment that supports both personal and spiritual growth.